-The first time I visited Amsterdam, as a student, I was struck by the expensive admissions fees of many top museums and attractions, even compared to my fairly expensive hometown of New York City.
+When visiting Amsterdam, you'll come across expensive admissions fees at many top museums and attractions, even compared to those in New York City.
 Fortunately, visitors can save with one of several tourist discount cards, which offer free and reduced-price admission to museums and attractions as well as other benefits.
 Find out which card will save you the most on your travels.

 The popular I amsterdam City Card allows cardholders free access to over 50 museums and attractions, more than 60 discount offers at restaurants and attractions, a free canal cruise, and unlimited free public transit for the duration of validity.
 Cards are available for 24-, 48-, and 72-hour periods; each dual-purpose card is activated the first time it is used at an attraction, plus the first time it is used for public transit (the two features are activated independently).
 While the city card is valid for most major Amsterdam museums, there are some unfortunate omissions, the Anne Frank Huis in particular.

-There is no special I Amsterdam City Card for children (as opposed to the Amsterdam Holland Pass, below).
+There is no special I amsterdam City Card for children (as opposed to the Amsterdam Holland Pass below).
 Parents are advised to check in advance whether it is worth it to purchase city cards for their children, as museums typically offer free or discounted admission fees for kids.
-However, it is worthy of consideration for children older than 12.
+However, it is worth consideration for children older than 12.

 The I amsterdam City Card is available online from the I amsterdam website, or in person at several convenient points of sale: the Holland Tourist Information counter at Arrivals Hall 2 in Amsterdam Airport Schiphol; the tourist information center at Stationsplein 10, opposite Amsterdam Central Station; the Uitburo Ticket Shop at Leidseplein 26; and several other locations (see website for complete list).